vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Setting up discussions for your course
 *************************************************

-Discussions in an edX course include both the specific topics that you add to course units as discussion components, and  broader forums on course-wide areas of interest, such as Feedback, Troubleshooting, or Technical Help, that you add can add as discussion categories.
+Discussions in an edX course include both the specific topics that you add to course units as discussion components, and  broader forums on course-wide areas of interest, such as Feedback, Troubleshooting, or Technical Help, that you can add as discussion categories.

 ============================================
 Adding units with a discussion component
 ============================================

 Typically, all units are added during the design and creation of your course in Studio.
-To add a design component to a unit, follow the instructions in :ref:`Working with Discussion Components`.
+To add a component to a unit, follow the instructions in :ref:`Working with Discussion Components`.

 This type of discussion is subject to the release date of the section that contains it.
 Students cannot contribute to these discussions until that date.

 =====================================
 Creating discussion categories
 =====================================
-All courses have a static page named Discussion that includes a course-wide discussion category named General by default.
+All courses have a static page named **Discussion** that supplies a course-wide discussion category named General.
 You can add more discussion categories to guide how students share and find information during your course.
 Categories might include Feedback, Troubleshooting, or Technical Help.
 Discussions in these categories can begin as soon as your course is available.

 To create a discussion category: